marvin-jung/Sentiment-Analysis-of-Tweets-about-US-Airlines/README.md

 # Sentiment Analysis of Tweets about US Airlines

-To start the interactive web page, you download .py and .csv file from github then enter - streamlit run app.py
+To view the interactive dashboards with Streamlit and Python, you download .py and .csv file from github then enter - streamlit run app.py